What do you say when people ask you what you do?

 I’m not a fan of “pitching”

-The other thing to say here is that I’m not fan of the term “elevator pitch” when it comes to heart-centred businesses.
-The phrase originates from companies having pitch an idea to joint venture capitalists to get funding where they have just 60 seconds to “sell” their idea and are in or out.
-In most of our businesses that’s not the way it works.
+I’m not fan of the term “elevator pitch” when it comes to heart-centred businesses.
+The phrase originates from companies having pitch an idea to joint venture capitalists to get funding where they have just 60 seconds to “sell” their idea and are then either in to the next stage or out of the game completely.
+In most of our more people-focused businesses that’s not the way it works.
 We are not trying to “sell” to a new contact at a first meeting, to get an instant “yes or no” to working with you right there on the spot.

 Here are the steps: